seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Your wisdom is consumed in confidence.
 Do not go forth to-day: call it my fear
 That keeps you in the house, and not your own.
-We’ll send Mark Antony to the senate-house:
+We'll send Mark Antony to the senate-house:
 And he shall say you are not well to-day:
 Let me, upon my knee, prevail in this.